-Start initial processing Run processing script: 'Chain 1' and follow script prompts If first time using script, navigate to script and right click to open in IDLE or alternative viewer and read initial script lines to understand functionality, required user inputs, and default values used Confirm default settings and file paths within the script are correct e.g. scalebarpath = 'C:/scripts/EcoRRAP/scalebars.txt' Navigate to Tools > Run Script (or press Ctrl + R) to run script When prompted, click the Browse button (folder icon) and navigate to and select script 'Chain 1' Click 'no' to network processing (if prompted) A pop-up will then prompt you to locate the folder containing the target depth CSV file for the project (exported in previous steps).
-The script will automatically begin processing (run time 4-8 hours) and will complete the jobs listed in Table 8 Note: While script is running, monitor progress and computer performance through the dialogue box in Metashape and through Windows Task Manager (CPU, GPU, and memory usage).
-Chain 1 can be run locally on approx. 3-4 x DSLR, or 2 x GoPro projects simultaneously on computers with specifications as per Table 2 Back up files Create copies of files with GoodSync (or alternative back- up software) Once photos are downloaded from SD cards to a computer SSD, a back-up should be run from the computer to an external drive An additional copy may also be sent to copy overnight to ensure there are a minimum of 2-3 copies of the data before SD cards are formatted the following morning (or swapped if more available) Backups of metadata and Metashape projects should be completed daily If files are deleted from the local computer drive (i.e. space runs out) ensure that you un-check any files that GoodSync (or other back-up software) identifies as 'files to be deleted' by clicking the little circle next to the 'do not copy' text Ensure there are no listings in the 'files to be deleted' tab before proceeding with the sync GoodSync manual: GoodSync Tutorial Note: Coordination of file backups is generally best coordinated by one person to minimise errors due to miscommunication.
+Start initial processing Run processing script: 'Chain 1' and follow script prompts Use the 'local' version of the script if processing locally on a single computer (most common when in field) or the 'network' version if jobs are being sent to a group of networked computers, servers, and/or HPC nodes (most common when in office) If first time using script, navigate to script and right click to open in IDLE or alternative viewer and read initial script lines to understand functionality, required user inputs, and default values used Confirm default settings and file paths within the script are correct In Metashape, navigate to Tools > Run Script (or Ctrl + R) to run script When prompted, click the Browse button (folder icon) and navigate to and select the version of 'Chain 1' required Click 'no' to network processing (if prompted) A pop-up will then prompt you to locate the folder containing the target depth CSV file for the project (exported in previous steps) The script will automatically begin processing (run time 4-8 hours) and will complete the jobs listed in Table 8 Note: While script is running, monitor progress and computer performance through the dialogue box in Metashape and through Windows Task Manager (CPU, GPU, and memory usage).
+Chain 1 can be run locally on approx. 3-4 x DSLR, or 2 x GoPro projects simultaneously on computers with specifications as per Table 2 Back up files Create copies of files with GoodSync (or alternative back-up software) Once photos are downloaded from SD cards to a computer SSD, a back-up should be run from the computer to an external drive An additional copy may also be sent to copy overnight to ensure there are a minimum of 2-3 copies of the data before SD cards are formatted the following morning (or swapped if more available) Backups of metadata and Metashape projects should be completed daily If files are deleted from the local computer drive (i.e. space runs out) ensure to un-check any files that GoodSync (or other back-up software) identifies as 'files to be deleted' by clicking the little circle next to the 'do not copy' text Ensure there are no listings in the 'files to be deleted' tab before proceeding with the sync GoodSync manual: GoodSync Tutorial Note: Coordination of file backups is generally best completed by one person to minimise errors due to miscommunication.
 Use of back-up software is very helpful but can propagate deletions throughout copies so use with care!
-QA/QC check and log Record processing progress in log Once Chain 1 processing is complete, check output for errors Fill in the 'Process log' of with results of Chain 1 Process log: EcoRRAP Data Management Templates